asyncapi/website/pages/blog/socketio-part2.md

 ## The end

-Hopefully, you found this series of blog posts useful and motivating enough to start documenting your own Socket.IO API(s).
-For any questions, comments or corrections feel free to reach out to me at [dimitrios@dedouss.is](mailto:dimitrios@dedouss.is).
+For any questions, comments, or corrections, feel free to reach out to me at [dimitrios@dedouss.is](mailto:dimitrios@dedouss.is).

 _A special shout out to [derberq](https://twitter.com/derberq) and the wider AsyncAPI community for being particularly helpful and responsive._ 🙇